xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 Like what the author mentioned [here](https://www.linkedin.com/pulse/20140710144736-28584737-ego-loneliness), you may for instance, have a friend whom you like very much.
 You and your friend exchange texts or calls everyday and you feel that you cannot live without them.
 However, if they get busy and can't talk for a few days, you start feeling bored and uneasy.

 You always want someone’s attention and cannot be by yourself.

-You need the constant validation of how important you are through the presence of someone.
+You need someone here with you, to validate your existence - how important you are.

 **You need to put down that “ego”.** Perhaps you have a natural expectation that someone should be here with you.
 Someone that will make you feel important.
 Without someone, you feel unimportant and lonely.

 While it can be argued that humans are social creatures and thus, naturally feel the need to belong to a group in order to be happy, that’s not an official criteria for having a good life.
-This “approach” does not fit everyone, [as some people feel more comfortable without the ‘need to belong’.](https://medium.com/@karen.geddis/being-okay-with-not-wanting-to-belong-16840ca66409)
+This “approach” does not fit everyone.
+[Some people actually feel more comfortable without the ‘need to belong’.](https://medium.com/@karen.geddis/being-okay-with-not-wanting-to-belong-16840ca66409)

 Just like my story, I had an ego in me, thinking that I needed my friend’s presence in order to feel valued and loved.